turian/parser-model/README.txt

 A neural network with a sparse input, for predicting decisions of a natural language syntax parser.

-Designed to make decisions in Giuseppe Attardi's DESR parser, but usable in other history-based parsers.
+Designed to make decisions in Giuseppe Attardi's DeSR parser, but usable in other history-based parsers.
 Little of this code is parser specific, it is mainly generic neural network code.

+desr.txt is a notepad of my results while experimenting with the DeSR parser.

 This code relies upon Theano (http://pylearn.org/theano/)